 At the heart of LSTC's MDiv program is our commitment to equip students to bear witness to the gospel and be agents of social transformation in our changing church and world.
 Whether seeking to be ordained in the ELCA's roster of Word and Sacrament or to further your academic studies, LSTC's MDiv program will allow you to concentrate on building competencies for ministry rather than just fulfilling requirements for a degree.
 At LSTC, you will find guides, mentors, and friends to nurture the academic, spiritual, civic and professional dimensions of your life and ministry.

-"The wonderful professors here at LSTC challenged me in ways that deepened by faith and excited me for the journey to come as I begin my first call."
+""The wonderful professors here at LSTC challenged me in ways that deepened my faith and excited me for the journey to come as I begin my first call."

 Leaders for a Public Church Curriculum

 LSTC's curriculum cultivates competencies for leadership in a public church that focuses on community engagement, public witness, and social transformation.
 Our holistic approach to theological education breaks academic disciplines out of their silos and allows creative collaboration to flourish.

 MDiv students take nine Orienting Courses and 18 additional Pathway Courses for a total of 27 courses that cover all areas of competency.
 Coursework for the MDiv can be completed in three years, including one unit of Clinical Pastoral Education (CPE).
 Students pursuing ordination in the ELCA must also complete one twelve-month internship.